A Guide to AIPLA's Committees

 This Committee focuses on all phases of patent activity of the USPTO as it affects patent policy, practice

-This Committee operates in cooperation with the AIPLA, its representatives and others in the IP community to develop and promote a theme and simple consensus message to effectively communicate the value of intellectual property as a protectable resource for advancing creativity and innovation, and to distribute education materials on this topic to target audiences, in person and over the
+This Committee operates in cooperation with others in the IP community to develop and promote effective messages to communicate the value of intellectual property as a protectable resource for advancing creativity and innovation, and to promote the procurement of IP protection by individual members of the innovation community, particularly women and diverse inventors.
+This Committee will develop and distribute education materials to target audiences, including youth and members of the innovation community (including women inventors, diverse inventors and independent inventors as well as the practitioners who advise them).Standards and Open Source

 This Committee considers the laws, regulations, and judicial and administrative decisions which affect collaborative technology development.
 In particular, the Committee considers matters relating to industry standards and open source software issues as they relate to intellectual property in any form.
 The Committee develops and shares information on policies and current practices for participating in